 For astrophotography purposes, it’s hard to find negatives about the Meade 70mm Astrograph, other than price.
 At $1,199.00 USD MSRP, it certainly worth a conversation with your better half before making the plunge.

 The drawbacks of this telescope are typical of all refractors of this size.
 The Meade 70mm Quadruplet will not excel at visual planetary observing, there is simply not enough aperture to pull in the fine details of the cloud bands in Jupiter, or spot the Encke gap in Saturn.

 Also, If you are looking for deep, up-close views of smaller galaxies, you’ll want something with much more focal length.
-Like I said, this telescope was built for wide field imaging!
+As I said, this telescope was built for wide-field imaging!

 The Meade Series 6000 ED APO Refractors are well known in the astrophotography community as top contenders for deep sky imaging, and this quadruplet is no different.
 Take a look at the stars on the edges of my image frame when using a crop-sensor DSLR like the Canon T3i.

 Full-frame camera owners will be happy to hear that the Meade 70mm quadruplet apo has a fully illuminated image circle (42mm) that will cover the entire camera sensor.
 The included adapter comes is a welcome addition to APS-C sized sensor DSLR astrophotographers like myself.

 Features like a retractable dew shield and precision focuser are expected on a telescope in this price range, but also well appreciated.
 The padded aluminum carry case will get a lot of use thanks to the portability of this refractor, and the potential for serious deep-sky astrophotography while traveling.